hacksu/flutter-app-lesson/README.md

 ]
 ```

 The Padding constructor takes two arguments.
 One of them is the child Widget that it's going to display.
 The other is an object that stores the amount of space the child Widget should have around it on the left side, the right side, the top, and the bottom.
 The class for this kind of object is EdgeInsets, since it stores how far the child will be inset from the edge.
+The const keyword is an optional thing that declares values that can be fully computed and created in advance at compile time which is an optimization thing that we don't need to go into.

 EdgeInsets.all is a named constructor!
 Like I said, objects of the EdgeInsets class store different inset distances for the left, top, right, and bottom sides of the widgets they're used by.
 However, in this code, the named constructor EdgeInsets.all will set the insets around all the edges to be 8.0 pixels.
 (You can use a floating point number here, but you don't have to.)
 If you want different amounts of padding on different sides of the text widget, you could use a different named constructor, like EdgeInsets.symmetric, which lets you set a different horizontal and vertical padding: